 For best results, have protein at every meal.
 Fish, chicken and turkey breast, lean red meat, eggs, and legumes are your best options.

-On off training days, your body uses less energy than usual.
+When you don't work out, your body uses less energy than usual.
 Thus, it requires fewer carbs to sustain itself and function optimally.
 If you eat more carbs than you need, the excess will be stored as fat.

 That's why turning to a low-calorie, protein-packed meal replacement like CLICK® works.
 You still need some carbs for energy but not all the extra calories typically found in a meal or snack.